p1d3er/MonkeyClick-UACBypass/README.md

 ### Steps:

 1. Run the MonkeyClick-UACBypass executable.
-2. Wait for the "monkey click" prompt.
+2. Wait for the "monkey click".
 3. Perform one natural mouse click on the prompted UI.
 4. Privilege escalation occurs instantly.